Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 Rwanda produces some of the best specialty coffee in the world — single-origin, fully washed, incredible flavor profiles.
 But until recently, all the good stuff was exported.
 Rwandans were growing world-class coffee and drinking Nescafe.

 That's changed in the last decade.
-Question Coffee, which is a social enterprise, does cupping sessions for RWF 10,000 ($8) in Kigali.
+Question Coffee, a social enterprise, does cupping sessions for RWF 10,000 ($8) in Kigali.
 Inzora Rooftop Cafe has excellent single-origin pour-overs.
-My shop does tastings where we compare beans from different washing stations across the country.
+Jean-Pierre's shop does tastings comparing beans from different washing stations across the country.

-If you have a full day, drive 2 hours to a washing station like Buf Coffee near Lake Kivu.
-You walk through the plantation, see the cherries being picked, watch the washing and sorting process, and cup the final product.
-It's like visiting a winery in Napa, except it costs $15 and you're on a hillside in the Rwandan highlands.
+With a full day available, the drive 2 hours to a washing station like Buf Coffee near Lake Kivu is worth it.
+Walk through the plantation, watch cherries being picked, observe the washing and sorting process, and cup the final product.
+It's like visiting a winery in Napa, except it costs $15 and the setting is a hillside in the Rwandan highlands.

 What about the food?

 Rwandan food is humble but satisfying.
 The classic meal is beans, plantains, rice, and maybe some isombe (cassava leaves with ground peanuts).
-You get this at any "buffet" restaurant — and they're literally called buffets — for RWF 1,500-3,000.
+Any "buffet" restaurant — and they're literally called buffets — serves this for RWF 1,500-3,000.
 That's $1.20-2.40 for a plate piled high enough to feed you twice.

-Brochettes at night are my favorite.
+Brochettes at night are the highlight.
 Grilled meat skewers — goat, beef, sometimes fish from Lake Kivu — served with fried plantains and kachumbari.
 Evening stalls set up along the main roads.
 RWF 500 per skewer.
 Three skewers, some plantains, a Mutzig beer (local lager, RWF 800) — that's a perfect Kigali dinner for under $5.

 The upscale scene is growing too.
 Repub Lounge does modern Rwandan fusion.
 Heaven Restaurant (yes, that's its name) has a terrace with stunning city views and solid international food. $15-30 per meal at those places.